 The best way to deal with emergencies is to avoid them in the first place.
 However, unforeseen situations do happen, so you should be prepared for them.

 In your car around Miami Dade

 Before you head out on a road trip, make sure that your car has been serviced and is in good working order.
-Change the oil, check the battery and belts, make sure that your windshield washer fluid is full and your tires are properly inflated (which can also improve your gas mileage).
+Change the oil, check the battery and belts, and make sure that your windshield washer fluid is full and your tires are properly inflated (which can also improve your gas mileage).
 Other inspections recommended by the vehicle’s manufacturer should also be made.

 Many emergency supplies are sold in special packages that include the essentials you need to stay safe in the event of a breakdown.
-Also bring all appropriate and up-to-date documentation-licenses, registration, and insurance cards-and know what your insurance covers.
+Also bring all appropriate and up-to-date documentation-licenses, registration, and insurance cards and know what your insurance covers.

 Raise the hood and turn on your emergency flashers or tie a white cloth to the roadside door handle or antenna.